Contact Us for a Free Consultation (213) 542-0979

 Many times in these domestic violence cases, the victims do not want to cooperate for a myriad of reasons.

-Whether the victim is a husband or wife or significant other, once the excitement and emotion die down from the incident, a lot of times they think twice about wanting to prosecute the other party.
-So, what I end of seeing happens is they get on the witness stand and either deny everything, won't say anything, or try and change and alter their story in an effort to help their significant other.
+Whether the victim is a husband, wife, or significant other, once the excitement and emotion die down from the incident, they often think twice about wanting to prosecute the other party.
+So, I end up seeing that they get on the witness stand and either deny everything, won't say anything, or try to change and alter their story to help their significant other.

-Defendants state that if this happen, they're going to be scot-free and they'll win their case.
+Defendants state that if this happens, they'll be scot-free and win their case.
 Unfortunately, this is not the case.
 The prosecutors will ask them questions about what happened that night.

 If the alleged victim does not cooperate or tries to change their story, then the prosecutors will then confront them with the evidence of prior statements that they made about the incident.